sonofusion82/j7-c_usb_meter/README.md

 Luckily, I've found some discussion regarding the Bluetooth protocol on Arduino forum [USB Digital Tester (BT) Protocol](https://forum.arduino.cc/t/usb-digital-tester-bt-protocol/943891)

 After a little experiment and reverse engineering, I've found that my device seems to output the data in a slightly different format.
-Once we open the Bluetooth serial port, it will send a 36-byte packet every 1 second with the following format:
+Once we open the Bluetooth serial port, it will send a 36-byte packet every 1 second.
+Example packet received:

+    ff 55 01 3 00 01 f4 00 0 34 00 0f fa 00 0 8 52 00 09 00 0a 00 20 00 03 2c 18 3c 0c 80 00 00 03 20 00 9e

+Comparing the the info from the Arduino forum, it seems the packet format is still mostly similar but slightly offset as below:

 | **Offset** | **Data Byte** | **Multibyte hex** | **Value** | **Data Type**             |
 | ---------- | ------------- | ----------------- | --------- | ------------------------- |